-The standard Eurostat measure of poverty risk (the percentage of individuals living in households with equivalised income below the 60% of national equivalised median income threshold) based on disposable income simulated in EUROMOD in 2011 is slightly lower than the one based on disposable income reported in EU-SILC (Table 4.10 in Annex 2).
-There are larger differences with respect to estimates based on lower poverty lines and elderly poverty rates.
+The standard Eurostat measure of poverty risk (the percentage of individuals living in households with equivalised income below the 60% of national equivalised median income threshold) based on disposable income simulated in EUROMOD in 2014 underestimates the one based on disposable income reported in EU-SILC by around 18 percent (Table 4.10 in Annex 2).
+There are large differences with respect to estimates based on lower poverty lines and elderly poverty rates.
 For the case of the elderly the main reason of the discrepancies is that a high proportion of them are found close to the poverty threshold.
-EUROMOD simulations do not account for changes in the population over time, such as changes in the labour market, which would explain discrepancies for policy years after 2011 (our baseline).
+In addition, as previously mentioned, full contribution history is assumed for the simulation of state contributory pension, which will result in an overestimation of pension amounts for those who do not have a full contribution history?
+EUROMOD simulations do not account for changes in the population over time, such as changes in the labour market, which would explain discrepancies for policy years after 2014 (our baseline).